othercat/smcFanControl/README.md

 ## F.A.Q

-Please take a look at F.A.Q.rtf
+Please take a look at F.A.Q.txt

 ## About